South Hurstville

 South Hurstville shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualification levels in South Hurstville stand at 34.0%, slightly below Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common, with 22.5% of residents holding them, followed by postgraduate qualifications (9.9%) and graduate diplomas (1.6%).
-Vocational credentials are also prevalent, with 26.8% of residents aged 15 and above possessing them.
+University qualification levels in South Hurstville stand at 34.0%, slightly below the Greater Sydney average of 38.0%.
+Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications (9.9%) and graduate diplomas (1.6%).
+Vocational credentials are held by 26.8% of residents aged 15+, with advanced diplomas (11.9%) and certificates (14.9%) being prominent.

-This includes advanced diplomas held by 11.9% and certificates by 14.9%.
-Educational participation is high, with 29.0% currently enrolled in formal education.
-This comprises 9.0% in primary education, 8.0% in secondary education, and 6.1% pursuing tertiary education.
+Educational participation is high, with 29.0% of residents currently enrolled in formal education, including 9.0% in primary, 8.0% in secondary, and 6.1% in tertiary education.

 Frequently Asked Questions - Education